llvm/llvm-project/mlir/docs/Tutorials/MlirOpt.md

 The `--pass-pipeline` flag supports combining multiple passes into a pipeline.
-So far we have used the trivial pipeline with a single pass that is "anchored" on the `builtin.module` op.
+So far we have used the trivial pipeline with a single pass that is "anchored" on the top-level `builtin.module` op.
 [Pass anchoring](/docs/PassManagement/#oppassmanager)
 is a way for passes to specify that they only run on particular ops.